-Scottish Word: Fitba.
+Scottish Word: Hielan.

 Yon jug’s his preferred recipe.
 He maks it fae the pot beer oot o the still ahn adds a guid helpin o foreshot tae shairpen the taste tae his liking.
 Ah dinni grudge it, he’s bin … Continue reading Foreshot.